 In the same period, rainfall will decrease by up to 40%, while the population will continue to grow by 3% a year.
 These new parameters will demand a radical new attitude to water consumption in the city.

 A wind-powered desalination plant for turning seawater into fresh water opened in 2007 and it provides now 17% of water needs in Perth.
 It is nowhere near enough, of course, and unless drastic changes are on the way, the city could face severe shortages of fresh water.

 Well, if you have more information about this city from different angles, please use the form below to contribute to this website.
 Thanks so much.

 Have A Great Story About Some Beautiful Sites in the World?

 Do you have a great story about any beautiful site in the world?
 Share it!

 It is also lot of fun and pleasures to share this page about Perth, Australia with your services through the following two buttons.
 You can use the buttons at the down left column beyond the navbar and on the bottom of the page as well.
 Many thanks here too.

-This page about Perth, Australia is empowered by "Site Build It" at the bar below.
+This page about Perth, Australia is empowered by "Solo Build It" at the bar below.